 Step 2: Test Resistance

-- Turn off the engine, disconnect the battery, and remove the ignition coil from its mount.
+- First, you need to switch off the engine and then remove the ignition coil from its mount.

 Step 3: Check for Spark

-If the multimeter readings are within range but you still suspect an issue, use a spark tester to check for a strong spark.
+If multimeter readings suggest everything is okay but you suspect there is still a problem, use a spark tester to check for a clear, strong spark.

-- Reinstall the ignition coil and connect the spark tester to the coil and a grounded part of the engine.
+- Reinstall the ignition coil and attach the spark tester to the coil and a grounded region of the engine.

-- If no spark or a weak spark is visible, the ignition coil is likely faulty and needs replacement.
+- If you do not see a spark or the spark is too weak, the ignition coil is most likely defective and needs to be replaced.

 What to Do After Testing Your Ignition Coil

-The labor time required for ignition coil replacement can vary from 0.5 to 2 hours, depending on the vehicle’s design and the number of coils needing replacement.
+The time required to replace an ignition coil may range between half an hour to two hours, based on the design of the vehicle and the number of coils needing replacement.